Is your nose sore from blowing? Here are seven natural sore nose remedies that will soothe the raw chapped skin around your nose.

 You might also like:

 Tea tree oil is an amazingly effective and versatile essential oil that should be in every home.
-Tea tree oil has anti-bacterial, anti-fungal and and antiviral properties that make it an effective natural remedy.
+Tea tree oil has antibacterial, anti-fungal and antiviral properties that make it an effective natural remedy.
 It is used to treat cuts and wounds and is an effective acne treatment.

 I use tea tree oil for treating cold sores, with good results and I like to use it when my nose is raw from blowing as a cold sore preventative.